robertyawmegbenu/just-eat-data-platform-infra-exercise/README.md

 ## Notes

-- Provided datasets are large enough to properly test **file splitting at scale**.
+- The provided datasets are sufficiently large to test splitting at scale.
-- You can intentionally corrupt files (e.g., change a header or append extra rows) to test failure cases in `sanity_check.py`.
+- You can intentionally corrupt files (e.g., change headers or add extra rows) to test failure scenarios in `sanity_check.py`.
-- All scripts are designed to be **cross-platform** and run on Python 3.8+.
+- All scripts are cross-platform and require Python 3.8 or later.

 ---